atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I! raise him, by way of feeing whether he il; was really dead or not; neither did he h 1.. tr. «> '* ■' -* ■
-'ll think of making his. escape from the — -
+'ll think of making his. escape from the ---
-I supposed— — Ipot.
+I supposed----Ipot.
 ‘ •
 I
 't